 Complete applications must include a cover letter clearly stating research area(s) of interest, a resume, and contact information for three professional and/or academic references.
 If applying for a position specific to a lab or faculty member, it is also important to indicate such in your cover letter.

-The Department of Psychology at University of Oregon seeks qualified applicants for its Research open recruitment pool.
-Positions are limited duration appointments that are part time or short term, contract not to exceed one year.
-Possibility of renewal up to a total of three years, depending on programmatic need, funding, and performance.
+The Department of Psychology at the University of Oregon seeks qualified applicants for its Research open recruitment pool.
+Positions are limited duration appointments that are part time or short term, with contracts not to exceed one year.
+There is a possibility of renewal up to a total of three years, depending on programmatic need, funding, and performance.
 Successful candidates will share the Department of Psychology’s commitment to an inclusive environment and to work effectively with students, faculty, and staff from diverse backgrounds.

 Research Assistant positions will conduct research under the direction of the Principal Investigator (PI).
 In addition, to further research learning, the research assistant will receive an annual performance evaluation.

 Research Associate positions will conduct research with only general guidance from the PI.
 In addition, to further research learning, the Research Associate will receive an annual performance evaluation.

 Postdoctoral Research Scholars will conduct research under the direction of a faculty member to acquire research training.
 In addition, to further career development, the postdoctoral research scholar and PI will create and follow mentoring and individual development plans.

 Salary is dependent upon education, experience, and available funding.

 Applications will be accepted on a continuous basis.
 Screening of applications will take place as positions become available and will continue until positions are filled.

 Research Assistant – a Bachelor’s degree in Psychology or other related field, along with appropriate research experience.

 Research Associate – A PhD in-hand by the start of the position with relevant professional experience in a research lab.